-ProjectManager.com is the Perfect Project Coordinators Tool
+ProjectManager Is the Perfect Project Coordinators Tool

-ProjectManager.com is a cloud-based project management software that helps project coordinators work more effectively and efficiently.
-Project coordinators have a lot of responsibilities that need to be managed by the right tools.
+ProjectManager is online project management software that helps project coordinators work more effectively and efficiently.
+Project coordinators have a lot of responsibilities that need to be managed with the right tools.
 Our online Gantt chart makes responding to changes quick and easy.
 To change a start or end date, just drag and drop the duration bar to the new dates.

-Project coordinators are communicators, and ProjectManager.com is a collaborative platform that facilitates clear communication.
+Project coordinators are communicators, and ProjectManager is a collaborative platform that facilitates clear communication.
 One-click reporting makes a project coordinator’s job that much more productive.
 These reports can be filtered to address the concerns of the project manager or stakeholders.
-If asked for more details in a presentation, they reports are online and can be quickly accessed for a deep dive into the asked-for data.
+If asked for more details in a presentation, the reports are online and can be quickly accessed for a deep dive into the asked-for data.

 Watch a Tutorial Video on Project Coordinators

 ProjectManager offers a wealth of resources for all roles in project management.
 We have hundreds of tutorial videos and blog posts that cover all aspects of project management.

 - How to Start a Project Management Career

 - 10 Key Project Roles & Their Responsibilities